 Big Game Deviled Eggs

-12 HARD-BOILED EGGS, peeled 1/4 cup mayonnaise 1/4 cup sour cream 1 tbsp.
-Dijon mustard 1 tbsp. fresh lemon juice 1/4 tsp. salt 1/4 tsp. pepper 2 tbsp. finely chopped fresh dill OR chives food dye and distilled white vinegar for coloring egg whites (see below) TOPPERS: Chives, crabmeat & fresh dill, small cooked shrimp & chives, smoked salmon, capers & chives, diced red bell peppers & Italian parsley, steamed asparagus tips, OPTIONAL
+12 large hard-boiled EGGS, peeled 1/4 cup mayonnaise 1/4 cup sour cream 1 Tbsp.
+Dijon mustard 1 Tbsp. fresh lemon juice 1/4 tsp. salt 1/4 tsp. pepper 2 Tbsp. finely chopped fresh dill OR chives Food dye and distilled white vinegar for coloring egg whites (see below) TOPPERS: Chives, crabmeat & fresh dill, small cooked shrimp & chives, smoked salmon, capers & chives, diced red bell peppers & Italian parsley, steamed asparagus tips, OPTIONALS

 Yields: 20 appetizers